 Here’s what you’ll need:

-- A platform that can quickly and easily gather reviews in one place, like Boast.
+- An online review platform that can quickly and easily gather reviews in one place, like Boast.
 With the ability to integrate with social media, email automation software, and your website, Boast will save you a lot of time at the next steps.

 - An easy-to-use email automation platform, like Constant Contact or Mailchimp.
 You don’t want to be writing and sending individual emails to each customer.